Serbian Vojvodina: Serbia

+Montenegro

+Petar II Petrović Njegoš was particularly interested in the Serb revolution.
+He sought for Serbia and Montenegro to unite at this moment against the Ottoman Empire.
+He was especially critical of Kossuth and proposed to send volunteers, but Garašanin did not support this, as it could result in an Ottoman intervention.
+Despite this, some Montenegrin volunteers managed to Vojvodina, while Njegoš continued to propose sending hundreds of volunteers.
+Njegoš gave up the idea of sending volunteers and instead offered moral support. Đorđe Stratimirović and Stevan Knićanin were both awarded the Montenegrin Obilić Medal for Bravery by Njegoš.
+Njegoš also thanked Serbia for its volunteers and held Knićanin in especially high esteem.
+When the Serb movement fell in crisis in April 1849, Njegoš began recruiting volunteers again, aiming at a thousand, and did this with the counsel of Russia and at the same time concluded a truce with the Pashalik of Scutari to ensure that they would not attack during the volunteers' absence, however, the readying of these volunteers could not be made quickly enough and in the meantime the fighting in Vojvodina had ended.

 Flag and coat of arms

 The coat of arms of the Serbian Vojvodina was essentially the Austrian Habsburg imperial arms, with the coat of arms of the Serbs (Serbian cross, with four Cyrillic letters "S", on the chest of a black eagle).
 The bearer of the Serbian arms was the Austrian black eagle, instead of the Serbian white one, in order to show the fidelity of the newly established Voivodship to the Imperial Court in Vienna.
 The coat of arms was simply added to the Serbian national tricolour.
 Thus the flag differed from the flag of the Principality of Serbia, which had a different arms in the middle of its state flag.